plgd-dev/doc/content/en/docs/features/monitoring-and-diagnostics/monitoring-device-connectivity.md

 3. **Update record by CoAP gateway (ID-0):**
    - After 20 seconds, the CoAP gateway (ID-0) updates its record.
    - Current time is `Wed Sep 27 2023 13:47:50 GMT+0000`.
-   - CoAP gateway hasn't detected the termination of one gateway.
+   - Resource Aggregate hasn't detected the termination of one gateway.
    - Update the record for ID-0.

     ```jsonc